Black Peruvians: Afro-Peruvians today

 The Afro-Peruvian population is found mainly in two sectors: north coast (between La Libertad, Lambayeque, Piura and Tumbes); and on the south central coast (especially in Lima, Callao, and in the provinces of Cañete, Chincha, Pisco, and Nazca).

-The highest concentration of Afro-Peruvians in the country is found in Yapatera in Morropón (Piura); composed of about 7000 farmers, most of whom are descendants of former African slaves, where a large number of people of "Malagasy" or "Mangache" origin (from Madagascar) stand out.
-The Province of Morropón is known for its black communities in cities such as the capital city of Morropón, around Chulucanas, in addition to Yapatera, there are Chapica del Carmelo, Salitral, Buenos Aires, La Mantaza, (Hacienda Pabur), San Juan de Mustache and Canchaque.
-Between the provinces of Ayabaca and Sullana you can also find black communities such as Las Lomas, La Tina (near the border) or Pacaipampa.
+The highest concentration of Afro-Peruvians in the country is found in Yapatera in Morropón (Piura); composed of about 7000 farmers, most of whom are descendants of former enslaved African people, where a large number of people of "Malagasy" or "Mangache" origin (from Madagascar) stand out.
+The Province of Morropón is known for its Black communities in cities such as the capital city of Morropón, around Chulucanas, in addition to Yapatera, there are Chapica del Carmelo, Salitral, Buenos Aires, La Mantaza, (Hacienda Pabur), San Juan de Mustache and Canchaque.
+Between the provinces of Ayabaca and Sullana you can also find Black communities such as Las Lomas, La Tina (near the border) or Pacaipampa.

 When it says "northern valleys" it refers to valleys that are in the yunga.
 Cities such as the famous colonial city of Zaña in Lambayeque stand out for being the second most important Afro-Peruvian city in northern Peru.
 Other cities such as: Tumán, Batán Grande, Cayaltí and Capote in the department of Lambayeque are known for hosting a good number of Afro-Peruvian populations.

 In the city of Lima, the districts of Cercado (Lima), Breña, Surquillo, Rímac, San Martín de Porres, Independencia, Los Olivos, Puente Piedra, Barranco, Surco, Chorrillos, Villa El Salvador, San Juan de Miraflores, Villa María, Comas and La Victoria are known for having regular numbers of Afro-Peruvian populations, as well as Callao.
 The town of Aucallama in the province of Huaral is also known.

-The coastal cities of the central and southern regions known for their black populations are Cañete, Chincha, Pisco, Ica and Nazca.
+The coastal cities of the central and southern regions known for their Black populations are Cañete, Chincha, Pisco, Ica and Nazca.
 Formerly the communities to the south of Lima were known as the peoples with the highest intensity of Afro-Peru, but due to excessive miscegenation between African descendants and Andean migrants, the Afro-Peruvian roots have been lost.
 Another reason is that many of them also migrated to Lima for better opportunities.
 However, there are still important settlements known for their traditional presence of Afro-Peruvians: El Carmen and El Guayabo, in the province of Chincha, where Julio "Chocolate" Algendones and the traditional Ballumbrosio family come from; in addition to San Luis, in the province of Cañete, land of Caitro Soto, Coco Linares and Ronaldo Campos.

 Further south there are Afro-Peruvian communities in the district of El Ingenio, in the province of Nazca; and the town of Acarí, in the province of Caravelí, in the coastal north of the department of Arequipa.

-An interesting fact is that former African slaves came to small valleys of the central high jungle located in Pasco and Huánuco.
+An interesting fact is that former enslaved African people came to small valleys of the central high jungle located in Pasco and Huánuco.
 There are still small populations with distant but evidently African features.